Santa Cruz Futebol Clube: Local rivals

-Clássico das Emoções
+Clássico das Multidões

 Sport

 Clássico das Multidões is the name given to the football rivalry between Santa Cruz Futebol Clube and Sport Club do Recife, two of the most prominent clubs in the state of Pernambuco, Brazil.
 The matchup is one of the most traditional derbies in Northeastern and Brazilian football, known for its large crowds, intense competition, and passionate fan involvement.

 The term "Clássico das Multidões" ("Derby of the Multitudes") originated from the historical ability of both teams to draw massive attendances to stadiums, especially the Estádio do Arruda and the Ilha do Retiro.
 The encounters are significant in state competitions such as the Campeonato Pernambucano, and have also taken place in national tournaments, including the Campeonato Brasileiro and the Copa do Nordeste.

 The first match between Santa Cruz and Sport was played on 6 May 1917, with Sport winning 2–0.
 Since then, the rivalry has become one of the most balanced in the region, with hundreds of matches played over the decades.
 The derby is often decisive, featuring championship finals and matches that determined promotions or relegations in national leagues.

 The biggest goal difference in the Clássico das Multidões occurred in the 1934 Campeonato Pernambucano, when Santa Cruz thrashed Sport 7–0.

 Last update: Santa Cruz 0–2 Sport, 15 March 2025.